MTI TEK

 Refers to all elements:

-• The border define the border-with, border-style, and border-color properties of the element's box.
+• The border defines the border-width, border-style, and border-color properties of the element's box.

-• The padding properties define the space between the element's contents and its border.
+• The padding properties define the space between the element's content and its border.

-• The margin properties define the space between the element's box and the enclosed element box.
+• The margin properties define the space between the element's border and adjacent elements.

 You can use padding-top, padding-right, padding-bottom, and/or padding-left to define specific values for each side.